Raynos/pd/README.md

 ### pd (obj) <a name="pd" href="#pd"><small><sup>link</sup></small></a>

-pd converts all the values of your objects properties into propertydescriptors of those values.
+pd converts all the values of your objects properties into property descriptors of those values.

     pd({
         "foo": "bar"